Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Introduction

-Demanding requirements make the intellectual properties of image encoders valuable while consequently vulnerable to potential \textit{model stealing attacks}, a cheap way to mimic the well-trained encoder performance while circumventing the demanding requirements.
-It has been shown in previous works that supervised DL models are susceptible to \textit{model stealing attacks}~\cite{TZJRR16,WG18,CCGJY18,OSF19,JCBKP20,KTPPI20,WYPY20,SHHZ22}.
+These kinds of service leave the possibility of \textit{model stealing attacks}~\cite{TZJRR16,WG18,CCGJY18,OSF19,JCBKP20,KTPPI20,WYPY20,SHHZ22}.
 In these attacks, the adversary aims to steal the parameters or functionalities of target models with only query access to them.
-Specifically, the adversary can launch a large number of queries and obtain the corresponding prediction and/or posterior outputs.
-With the input-output pairs, the adversary can then train a surrogate model.
-A successful model stealing attack does not only threaten the intellectual property of the target model but also serves as a stepping stone for further attacks such as adversarial examples~\cite{BCMNSLGR13,GSS15,CW17,PMJFCS16,TKPGBM17,WWTDLZ19}, backdoor attacks~\cite{SWBMZ20,SBZ20,CSBMSWZ21,JLG22}, and membership inference attacks~\cite{SSSS17,NSH18,NSH19,SZHBFB19,SDSOJ19,SM21,HZ21,HWWBSZ21,HYYBGC21,LJQG21}.
+A successful model stealing attack does not only threaten the intellectual property of the target model, but also serves as a stepping stone for further attacks such as adversarial examples~\cite{BCMNSLGR13,GSS15,CW17,PMJFCS16,TKPGBM17,WWTDLZ19}, backdoor attacks~\cite{SBZ20,CSBMSWZ21,JLG22,SHBHZ22}, and membership inference attacks~\cite{SSSS17,NSH18,NSH19,SZHBFB19,SDSOJ19,SM21,HZ21,HWWBSZ21,HYYBGC21,LJQG21}.
 So far, model stealing attacks concentrate on the supervised classifiers, i.e., the model responses are prediction posteriors or labels for a specific downstream task.
 The vulnerability of unsupervised image encoders is unfortunately unexplored.

-Given that image encoders deliver remarkable performance in various downstream tasks, a successful model stealing attack against them would severely threaten the intellectual properties of model owners to a larger extent.
-Also, because the responses of encoders are the image representations in higher dimensions and with rich information compared to classifiers' posteriors or labels, it is unclear whether or not encoders are vulnerable to conventional attacks.
-Moreover, it is also unclear whether or not there exist more effective model stealing attacks against image encoders.

 \mypara{Our Work} To fill this gap, we pioneer the systematic investigation of model stealing attacks against image encoders.
+In this work, the adversary's goal is to steal the functionalities of the target model.
 See \autoref{fig:overview} for an overview and a comparison with previous works.
-More specifically, we focus on encoders of \textit{contrastive learning}, which is one of the most cutting-edge unsupervised representation learning strategies that unleash the information of unlabeled data.
+More specifically, we focus on encoders trained by \textit{contrastive learning}, which is one of the most cutting-edge unsupervised representation learning strategies that unleash the information of unlabeled data.